lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris's mouth quivers.
 She turns around, not wanting to look at the hut that was burning down behind her._

-> Well, guess he’s dead.
+> Well, guess he's dead.

 **Bagelwrecker** _(03-Sep-18 05:30 PM)_